 Eligibility Criteria

-St Vincent’s Counselling Service accepts external professional referrals for one-to-one counselling for:
+St Vincent’s Counselling Service accepts referrals for one-to-one counselling for:

 - Adults aged 18 and over

-- Individuals living within LS8, LS9, and surrounding local areas (subject to capacity)
+- Individuals living within Leeds, with priority given to those in LS8, LS9, and nearby East Leeds areas (subject to capacity)

 - Those presenting with mild to moderate mental health or emotional wellbeing difficulties